 On September 10, 1993, the world met Fox Mulder (David Duchovny), the brilliant and “spooky” FBI agent who not only catalogued but “wanted to believe” in paranormal phenomena, and Dana Scully (Gillian Anderson), the doctor-turned-agent whose skepticism the Bureau entrusted to keep Mulder in check.

-The X-Files debuted on September 10, 1993, to decent ratings and favorable reviews.
+The X-Files debuted to decent ratings and favorable reviews.
 But the sci-fi drama quickly became a hit, eventually spawning two big-screen movies and two revival seasons.

 So how does that very first episode hold up?
-From a narrative standpoint, it stands the tests of time.
+From a narrative standpoint, it stands the test of time.
 Production-wise, though, it definitely shows its age.